 ‘Is the answer to that immediately important?’
 Harry asked.

-‘I’m going.’
-Harry pictured Diagon Alley and apparated himself into the doorway of Ollivander’s.
+‘I’m going.
+Have fun.’
+Harry pictured Diagon Alley and apparated into the doorway of Ollivander’s.

 A crowd of witches and wizards bustled back and forth along the street.
 Harry glanced toward Gringotts, then slipped through the hustle into a seat in one of the small cafes.

-A slim, freckled witch drifted across.
-Her eyes flicked to Harry’s forhead and she gulped.
+A slim, freckled witch walked to his table.
+Her eyes flicked to Harry’s forehead and she gulped.
 ‘Er… What would you like?’

 ‘Something sweet.’
-Harry ran his eye down the menu.
+Harry ran his eyes down the menu.

 Madeira cake will work.
-She liked pound cake and they’re not that dissimilar.
+She liked pound cake and they’re not too dissimilar.
 He double-checked the menu.
 Nothing with plums or marzipan, unfortunately.

 ‘Sure.’
 She shuffled her feet.
 ‘Anything to drink?’